 In most cases a debt consolidation refinance lowers your total monthly debt payments but borrowers should be careful before they replace short term debt such as a credit card or car loan with long term debt such as a mortgage.
 When you replace short term debt with long term debt you extend the length of the short term debt which usually costs you significantly more money in total interest expense over the life of the loan.
 For example, if you use a new 30 year mortgage to consolidate a car loan with five years remaining on the loan term, it effectively takes you 30 years to pay off the car loan because you pay it off when you make payments on your new 30 year mortgage.
 So even if your new mortgage rate is significantly lower than the interest rate on the car loan, you usually pay much more in total interest expense over the life of the loan because you have effectively turned a five year car loan into a 30 year loan.
 Although in the near-to-medium term you have lowered your monthly debt payments, replacing short term debt with long term debt can cost you much more in the long run.

 A debt consolidation refinance usually results in lower total monthly debt payments which improves your debt-to-income ratio when you apply for a mortgage.
 Your debt-to-income ratio represents the ratio of your total monthly debt payments, including your mortgage payment as well credit card, auto and student loan payments, to your monthly gross income.
-Lenders usually apply a maximum borrower debt-to-income of 43% to 45% to determine what size mortgage you can afford.
+Lenders usually apply a maximum borrower debt-to-income of 43% to 50% to determine what size mortgage you can afford.
 With a debt-to-income ratio, the less money you spend on non-housing related debt expenses, the more money you can spend on your monthly mortgage payment and the higher the mortgage you qualify for.
 So a debt consolidation refinance can have the double benefit of lowering your monthly debt expenses and improving your ability to qualify for a refinance.
+Use our calculator to understand if lowering or eliminating your debt payments improves your ability to qualify for a new mortgage with a lower interest rate.

 Review our in-depth overview of a debt-consolidation refinance including key borrower considerations and an informative example of a debt consolidation refinance